Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Empirical Evaluations

-In Appendix \ref{appendix:sec:lemon}, we formally show that this game has elimination length at least $2N-1$ for small $c_1$ and its Nash equilibria are that the buyer sets a price no higher than $q_1$, and all sellers refuse to list.
-This equilibirum outcome is certainly not a surprise and was observed by Akerlof as a \emph{market collapse}, due to asymmetric information among sellers and buyers which gradually drives the high quality car sellers out of the market in order.
-The additional insight of our Proposition \ref{prop:lemon} is that this market collapse may follow a long procedure of iterative dominance elimination.
-We remark that the opportunity cost $c_1>0$ is only assumed to capture how much sellers prefer not selling if the price just matches their values.
-Our results hold for $c_1 = 0$ as well, but will need to work with weakly dominance elimination with a tie breaking in favor of not listing.

-Our numerical experiments aim at testing how fast the market will collapse, if every buyer $i$ have noisy and bandit perception $\tilde{q}_i$ of their car's true quality.
+\paragraph{The Market for ``Lemons'' (see Section \ref{sec:prelim:example})} We also examine the algorithm performance on this famous example of the adverse selection problem by \citet{akerlof1978market}.
+Our numerical experiments aim at testing how fast the market will collapse, if every seller $i$ have noisy and bandit perception $\tilde{q}_i$ of their car's true quality.
 In our experiment instances, we set $c_1=3, c_2=1.5$, i.i.d. noise $\epsilon\sim \mathcal{N}(0, 5)$.
 Respectively, we choose $N=K-1=50$ or $200$ and let each $q_i = N/2+i$, $\mathcal{P} = \{N/2, \cdots, 3N/2\}$.
 We let the buyer and sellers apply no-regret learning algorithm to learn the equilibrium price and listing decisions from only the noisy bandit feedback in a repeated game.
 For \model{}, we set $ b=0.5, \beta \approx L_0$, since $N$ is of the same order with $K$ in this game.
-In Figure \ref{fig:exp}, as predicted by our theoretical results, with all learning agents running \model{} algorithm, the convergence can be polynomial, whereas the convergence from existing no-regret learning algorithm are extremely slow.
-Interestingly, algorithms such as the EXP3P-swap and OMG-LB even tends to move away from the market collapse outcome.
+In Figure \ref{fig:exp}, as predicted by our theoretical results, with all learning agents running \model{} algorithm, the convergence can be polynomial, whereas the convergences from existing no-regret learning algorithms are comparatively slow.

+\paragraph{Performance in Presence of Adversarial Agents} We would also like to investigate the robustness of \model{} beyond the multi-agent learning setup.
+We conduct test the learning algorithms in two setups: one is to interface with the adversarial opponent in the \gameshort{} game that randomly plays a fixed action for every $1000$ rounds, the other is to run in the non-stationary environment where the arms' reward distributions change every $1000$ rounds.
+Such a switching frequency of $1000$ is particularly chosen for the adversarial purpose such that the learning algorithms are not best responding to a completely random reward distribution nor adapting to a periodic distribution change.